-Claims incurred remained at a low level and totalled EUR 0.6 (0.7) million.
-The claims ratio was 3.2% (3.8) and the ratio of claims incurred against the total guaranty insurance exposure was 0.03% (0.04).
+Claims incurred remained at a low level and totalled EUR 0.8 (0.6) million.
+The claims ratio was 4.2% (3.2) and the ratio of claims incurred against the total guaranty insurance exposure was 0.05% (0.03).
 No substantial individual guaranty insurance claims occurred during the financial year.

-Operating expenses declined by 17.3% to EUR 4.7 (5.7) million during the financial year.
-The decrease in operating expenses was mainly due to a reduction in variable personnel expenses and other operating expense savings.
-The expense ratio decreased to 25.6 (31.7) per cent.
-The improvement in the expense ratio was a result of growth in earned premiums and a decline in operating expenses.
+Operating expenses grew by 10.0% to EUR 5.1 (4.7) million during the financial year.
+The increase in operating expenses was driven mainly by an increase in variable personnel expenses.
+The expense ratio remained at the previous financial year's level at 25.3% (25.6).